 WOMEN’S & MEN’S APPROACHES TO THE TORAH

-Historical: There has been a tradition of Torah teaching and learning by and for men.
+There has been a tradition of Torah teaching and learning by and for men.
 They have come to accept and even value the limitations of that style and type of learning and come to view alternative methods as suspect.
 Women, having largely been deprived of such learning, are freer to develop their own approaches to the text.

-Psychological: Women are different from men in their reading of texts.
+Women are different from men in their reading of texts.
 They are more likely to analyse the motives of characters, to seek levels of meaning pertinent to the human experience and to want to draw personal relevance – as opposed to legal rulings – from the text.

-Literary: Women in the Orthodox world are generally better educated secularly than their male counterparts.
+Women in the Orthodox world are generally better educated secularly than their male counterparts.
 They are more likely to have read extensively in the literature of the secular culture and are more likely to draw comparisons between the Torah and other literature.
 They are also more likely to appreciate the inherent poetic qualities of the text when they are not required to read it in an unchanging chant.

-Legal: I would describe the lack of legal authority of women in the religious world as liberating in terms of Torah scholarship.
+I would describe the lack of legal authority of women in the religious world as liberating in terms of Torah scholarship.
 Men have been constrained in their interpretations by fear that they could be leading to unintended halachic implications.
 Ironically, women who have no such illusions or constraints, have been freer to revisit the text and to delve into new or dormant interpretations.

 JEWISH WRITING BY AND FOR WOMEN

-We can also observe that there has been a flourishing of Jewish writing for and by women.
+There has been a flourishing of Jewish writing for and by women.

 Titles such as The Five Books of Miriam; And All your Children Shall be Learned; Standing Again at Sinai and Countertraditions in the Bible: A Feminist Approach are just a few of those now offering serious analysis of the Biblical text from a feminist perspective.